gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 Note from earlier that an [ALB does not come with a default certificate](https://stackoverflow.com/questions/65326652/why-is-it-not-possible-to-create-an-alb-with-https-listener-without-a-custom-dom) and so I [created one in ACM](/docs/4-aws-create-certificate.md) for that very reason.
 Hopefully that is verified by now and so is available to select from ACM here.
 By picking `443` you are _then_ asked to provide an already-made SSL certificate.

 Since this is a new load balancer, there is no existing target group.
 This will be a new one.
-We just need to give it a name.
+I just need to give it a name.
 That's because ALBs can be re-used across services (which also reduces cost).
 For example you may use this same ALB for another ECS service.
 Or have it pointed at something else, such as a Lambda function, on a different path.
-The target group's name identifies _this_ particular usage of it:
+The target group's name identifies _this_ particular usage of it.

+**Note;** This image shows port `80` and `HTTP` but _you_ will be picking `443` and `HTTPS`:

 ![ALB](img/aws_ecs_create_service_4.jpeg)

 Like on Fly.io, for now I won't enable auto-scaling.
+That can be toggled later.

 That's it!
 Click "Create".